Partnership for Policy Implementation (PPI)

 Recent PPI Projects

-Clinical Practice Guideline for the Diagnosis and Management of Acute Bacterial Sinusitis in Children Aged 1 to 18 Years
+Clinical Practice Guideline: The Diagnosis and Management of Acute Bacterial Sinusitis in Children Aged 1-18 Years (2013)

 Stephen M Downs, MD FAAP - Chairperson